gauteh/lieer/README.md

 Gmailieer will not and can not:

-* Add or delete messages on your remote account, except `trash` or `spam` messages (and those will eventually be [deleted](https://support.google.com/mail/answer/7401?co=GENIE.Platform%3DDesktop&hl=en))
+* Add or delete messages on your remote account (except syncing the `trash` or `spam` label to messages, and those messages will eventually be [deleted](https://support.google.com/mail/answer/7401?co=GENIE.Platform%3DDesktop&hl=en))
 * Modify messages other than their labels

-So `trash`'ed or `spam`'ed messages (or if somehow these tags get added to all your messages) may be lost, as well as messages labels may be lost if all goes wrong.
-Also, whether you will actually get all your email is not proven. **In
-short: No warranties.**
+While Gmailieer has been used to successfully synchronize millions of messages and tags by now, it comes with **NO WARRANTIES**.

 ## requirements